 Rosanne Guille MA (RCA)

-Rosanne Guille was born in 1973 and loves her lifelong Island home with a passion.
-She is very proud of her ancestry which she can trace back to the first settlers of 1565.
-For her Sark is the centre of the Universe!
-During the 1990’s Rosie trained as a natural history illustrator at Bournemouth and Poole College of Art & Design and subsequently at the Royal College of Art in London where she gained her Masters Degree.
+Born in 1973, I grew up surrounded by some of the most stunning coastal scenery in the world, in the Channel Island of Sark.
+I am very proud of my ancestry which I can trace back to the first settlers of 1565.
+For me Sark was the centre of the Universe!
+During the 1990’s I trained as a natural history illustrator at Bournemouth and Poole College of Art & Design and subsequently at the Royal College of Art in London where I was very proud to gain a Masters Degree.

-The concept of using art as a vehicle for conservation has always interested Rosie and in 2010 rapid changes in Sark led to concerns on the Island that it's natural habitat and unique way of life were under threat.
+The concept of using art as a vehicle for conservation has always interested me and in 2010 rapid changes in Sark led to concerns on the Island that its natural habitat and unique way of life were under threat.
 Sark’s Government and the Islanders made it financially possible for a visit from the Internationally renowned organisation the Artists for Nature Foundation.
-During 2011 Rosie organised visits by twenty one of the world’s best wildlife and landscape artists.
-They came to Sark to paint, draw and sculpt with the intention that their work would be used to focus public attention on how incredible this tiny Island is.
-Rosie worked as one of these artists and organised the project exhibitions and book ‘Art for the Love of Sark’.
+During 2011 I organised visits by twenty one of the world’s best wildlife and landscape artists.
+They came to Sark to paint, draw and sculpt with the intention that their work would be used to focus public attention on how incredible the tiny island of Sark is.
+I worked as one of these artists and organised the project exhibitions and book ‘Art for the Love of Sark’.